 The system and hardware requirements to run ArcGIS Server are listed below.
-A diagnostics tool runs during the setup to help you determine whether your machine meets the system requirements.
+A diagnostics tool runs during the setup to help you determine if your machine meets the system requirements.

-It's recommended that you review the deprecation notice to determine whether your hardware and software components are still compatible with the current ArcGIS version.
+It's recommended that you review the deprecation notice to determine if your hardware and software components are still compatible with the current ArcGIS version.

 ArcGIS Notebook Server has additional requirements.
 See ArcGIS Notebook Server system requirements.

 Linux operating system requirements

 The following 64-bit operating systems satisfy the minimum operating system requirements.
 Support is not provided for 32-bit operating systems; the setup only proceeds if the operating system is 64 bit.

 ArcGIS Server is only supported on Linux x86_64, on CPUs that adhere to the x86_64 architecture (64 bit), with supported Linux releases.